-Best Teacher Cover Letter Example (+ Writing Tips and Free Template)
+Best Teacher Cover Letter Example (Template)

 Writing a teacher cover letter is more unique than writing a traditional cover letter.
 There are a few job application assets that you should reference in your letter.
 And reassurance to the hiring manager or principal who's hiring that tells them you comprehend the school district requirements and faculty needs.

-A cover letter for a teaching position not only refers to experiences you’ve had as a teacher but refers to accolades you’ve been able to unlock as an educator (your true teaching experience).
+A cover letter for a teaching position not only refers to experiences you’ve had as a teacher.
+But refers to accolades you’ve been able to unlock as an educator (your true teaching experience).

-What to Write in a Teacher Cover Letter
+How to Write a Teacher Cover Letter

 Your last paragraph: The last paragraph of every cover letter should contain a call to action.
 Either a reference to your resume or other application assets.
 Something that helps the reader continue forward.
-A good cover letter should have at least one call to action if not multiple.
+A good cover letter should have at least one call to action, if not multiple.
 The second call to action could be available times you can interview the following week, for example.

-By thinking through what your principal or faculty member may want to see, you can target your letter to both the education system and the educator, turning a generic cover letter into a highly tailored and targeted one.
+By thinking through what your principal or faculty member may want to see.
+You can target your letter to both the education system and the educator.
+Turning a generic cover letter into a highly tailored and targeted one.

 Optional Mentions in Your Cover Letter